 Working with hundreds of community leaders, we see a lot of the same challenges repeated in the lifecycles of so many communities.
 Whilst there isn't usually a quick fix to some of these challenges, putting in the time and effort will pay off in the long run!

 Here are some common challenges and some solutions to steer you in the right direction:

 Lack of Community engagement among members:

-You’re likely not seeing any/the right kind of growth in terms of MAU/WAU and you’re concerned that this is because your members aren’t engaging with each other.
+You may not be seeing any/the right kind of growth in terms of Monthly Active Users (MAU) or Weekly Active Users (WAU) and you’re concerned that this is because your members aren’t engaging with each other.

 - Create interactive content with a purpose that encourages members to take part via commenting/likes etc.

 - Use competitions and themes to encourage organic conversation.